dnlbaldwin/React-Leaflet-MGRS-Graticule/README.md

 ### Prerequisites

-This library uses React-Leaflet-V3.
+This library is compatible with React-Leaflet V3 or V4.
 It is not tested with React-Leaflet-V2.

 ### Installing